 Such thoughts as these have spurred on Peter Sheppard Skærved and me when performing Schubert’s Sonatas (not ‘Sonatinas’) for Violin and Piano.
 We treat the score not as an ‘Urtext’ edition, in which the notation is often hallowed as the composer’s final (and ‘best’) version, but rather what I teasingly call a ‘Blurtext’ edition – in which the work is a map that offers options rather than answers.
 For instance, we occasionally swap lines on repeats, add fioriture and cadenzas, and even indulge in a petite reprise when concluding a dance.
 In short, we strive to interact creatively with the music.

 Surprisingly, Schubert seems not to have owned his own piano in Vienna, the ‘city of a thousand piano makers’.
 This reminds us that his culture was one in which a pluralist approach to keyboard instruments meant that one often used whatever was available.
 The so-called square piano is capable of great tonal subtlety and is not at all a poor cousin to the fortepiano.
 (Elgar even signed off some of his works on the soundboard of his Broadwood square.)
 Peter and I find that this seemingly diminutive instrument offers immediacy and nuance when playing Schubert’s mercurial sonatas.
 What we offer here is just one of many ways of negotiating anew the treasures of his musical map.

 © Julian Perkins

-This reflection forms part of Schubert 1816: a recording of Franz Schubert’s three sonatas of 1816 that will appear on the Athene label in 2020.
+This reflection forms part of Schubert 1816: a recording of Franz Schubert’s three violin sonatas of 1816, released on Athene with Peter Sheppard Skærved and Julian Perkins.